bitrip-code/api-dev-documentation/README.md

 - <a href="#get_user">`GET: /user/{userId}`</a>

-  - Accepts user id param, returns `Map`
+  - Accepts user id param
+  - returns `Map`

 - <a href="#get_user_by_email">`GET: /user`</a>

-  - Accepts user id query string, returns `Map`
+  - Accepts user id query string
+  - returns `Map`

 - <a href="#get_label_by_id">`GET: /label/{labelId}`</a>

-  - Accepts label id parameter, returns `Map`
+  - Accepts label id parameter
+  - returns `Map`

 - <a href="#post_label">`POST: /label`</a>

-  - Accepts JSON uid, tags, name, and pid body data, returns `Map`
+  - Accepts JSON uid, tags, name, and pid body data
+  - returns `Map`

 - <a href="#post_label_attachment">`POST: /label/attachment/{labelId}`</a>

-  - Accepts label id parameter and JSON title, text, type body data, returns `Map`
+  - Accepts label id parameter and JSON title, text, type body data
+  - returns `Map`

 - <a href="#put_label_attachment">`PUT: /label/attachment/{labelId}`</a>

-  - Accepts `labelId` as parameter and an array of `attachments` sent through the request body body.
+  - Accepts labelId as a parameter and an array of attachments sent in the request body.

 - <a href="#delete_label_attachment">`DELETE: /label/attachment/{labelId}`</a>

-  - Accepts `labelId` as parameter and an array of attachment ids sent through the request body body.
+  - Accepts labelId as a parameter and an array of attachments sent in the request body.

 - <a href="#put_label">`PUT: /label/{labelId}`</a>

-  - Accepts label id parameter and JSON tags, name, uid, pid body data, returns `Map`
+  - Accepts the following as parameters in the request body: label id, JSON tags, name, uid, pid.
+  - returns `Map`

 - <a href="#delete_label">`DELETE: /label/{labelId}`</a>

-  - Accepts label id parameter, returns `Map`
+  - Accepts label id URL parameter.
+  - returns `Map`

 - <a href="#delete_label_project">`DELETE: /label/from_project/{labelId}`</a>

-  - Accepts label id parameter, returns `Map`
+  - Accepts label id parameter
+  - returns `Map`

 - <a href="#get_labels">`GET: /labels`</a>

+  - Accepts query string
-  - Accepts query string, returns `Array`
+  - returns `Array`

 - <a href="#get_project_by_id">`GET: /project/{projectId}`</a>

-  - Accepts project id parameter, returns `Map`
+  - Accepts project id parameter
+  - returns `Map`

 - <a href="#get_projects">`GET: /projects` </a>

+  - Accepts query string
-  - Accepts query string, returns `Array`
+  - returns `Array`

 - <a href="#post_project">`POST: /project` </a>

-  - Accepts JSON uid, members, and admins body data, returns `Map`
+  - Accepts JSON uid, members, and admins body data
+  - returns `Map`

 - <a href="#delete_project">`DELETE: /project/{projectId}` </a>

-  - Accepts project id parameter, returns success message
+  - Accepts project id as a URL parameter
+  - returns success message

 - <a href="#get_logs">`GET: /logs`</a>

+  - Accepts a query string as a parameter
-  - Accepts query string, returns `Array`
+  - returns `Array`

 <br>

 - Success

-  - Successful requests will receive a status code 200 and JSON payload.
+  - If the request is successful, the server will respond with a HTTP status code of 200 and a JSON payload in the response body.

 - ‼️ Error

-  - Errors are handled with a status 500 code and a `msg` property with error details attached.
+  - In case of an error, the server will return a HTTP status code of 500 and an error message in the response body's msg property, containing details about the error.

 <br>